Breastcancerchoices.org

 The Life Extension Foundation agrees, suggesting breast

-vitamin D3 per day.
+per day.
 Periodic blood tests are needed.
+Keep your physician

-Keep your physician advised of your dosage regimen.
+advised of your dosage regimen.
+If this dosage does not bring

 The risk of dying